 You might be given a cold pack after the procedure to help with pain and inflammation.
 Wear a bra to help keep the cold pack in place.

 Before the procedure begins, you will have to undress from the waist up.

-Your stereotactic biopsy will take place in an operating room.
 You’ll lie facedown on a padded table with a hole in it.
 Your breast will drop into this hole.